-Gaussian blur, also called Gaussian smoothing, is a great filter to use on photographs where you want to smooth out imperfections in the skin, give it a dreamlike appearance, or just soften it.
-This is one of my favorite filters, and I use it all the time so I thought I’d do a Gaussian Blur tutorial so you can enjoy it too!
+Gaussian Blur, also called Gaussian smoothing, is a great filter to use on photographs where you want to smooth out imperfections in the skin, create a dreamlike appearance, or just soften the image in general.
+This is one of my favorite filters.
+I use it all the time so I thought I’d do a Gaussian Blur Photoshop tutorial so you can enjoy it too.

 If you like glowy, dreamy photographs, this filter effect is for you.
-Here’s how you do it:
+Here’s how to do it:

 1. Begin by opening a photograph you want to soften and smooth.
 Notice the one I have of the baby above.

 2. At the top of your screen, go to “Layer” then “Duplicate Layer” underneath that.
-You won’t see any noticeable change.
+You won’t see any noticeable change at this point.

 6. Now flatten your image.
-You can continue editing it over the filter if you want.
+You can continue editing over the filter if you want.
 You can also save it as a psd file for future editing.

-You can see the difference in the before and after photographs below:
+Note the difference in the before and after versions of the images below:

 This is with the filter applied: